udacity/CppND-Route-Planning-Project/README.md

-# Route Planning Project Starter Code
+# Route Planning Project

-This is the starter code for the Route Planning project.
+This is the my solution code for the Route Planning project (originally forked from udacity starter code, see above).

+### Notes:
+- This uses a modified version of the FindNeighbors Method, the original version as suggested/accepted by udacity fails to generate correct/optimal routes in many cases.
+Thanks to @dbecad for pointing out the flaw.
+- The program will use up 100% of one CPU-core while the display window is opened.
+This is due to a bug/design problem in the underlying [cpp-io2d library](https://github.com/cpp-io2d/P0267_RefImpl/issues/116).

 Instructions for each exercise can be found in the `instructions` directory, and unit tests for some exercises in the `test` directory.

-## Cloning
+## Cloning the original starter code

 When cloning this project, be sure to use the `--recurse-submodules` flag.
+If you want to use my version, change the url accordingly.
 Using HTTPS:
 ```
 git clone https://github.com/udacity/CppND-Route-Planning-Project.git --recurse-submodules
 ```